MohdYahyaMahmodi/splitboard.org/readme.md

 ## What is this

-splitflap.org turns any screen into a retro mechanical split-flap display — the kind you'd see at train stations and airports.
-Open `board.html` on a TV or monitor, scan the QR code with your phone, and you have a fully controllable display with authentic animation and sound.
+A split-flap display that runs in a browser.
+The kind you used to see at train stations and airports.
+Open `board.html` on a TV, scan the QR code with your phone, and your phone becomes the wireless remote.

-The entire system is four files: a Node.js server, a board display, a phone companion, and a standalone design tool.
+Four files.
+One Node.js server, a board page, a phone companion, and a standalone design tool.
 No build step, no frameworks, no external APIs.

 ## Features

 ### Display Engine

-- **Sequential spool cycling** — each character module cycles through the alphabet in order (A→B→C→...→target), matching how real Solari boards work.
-No random scrambling.
+Characters cycle through the spool sequentially (A, B, C... until they reach the target), the same way a real Solari board works.
+None of the random color-scramble nonsense that every other clone does.

-- **Single rAF animation loop** — one `requestAnimationFrame` loop processes a sorted action queue instead of spawning thousands of `setTimeout` calls.
-A 22×5 board with full transitions generates ~3,000 scheduled actions processed by a single callback per frame.
+The animation runs on a single `requestAnimationFrame` loop that processes a sorted queue of actions.
+A full 22x5 board transition schedules roughly 3,000 actions and they all run off one rAF callback per frame, not thousands of individual `setTimeout` calls.

-- **Web Animations API** — flap rotation uses `element.animate()` on the compositor thread.
-No forced reflows from `offsetHeight` reads in hot loops.
-- **CSS containment** — every cell has `contain: layout style paint` so DOM changes in one flap never trigger layout recalculation outside that cell.
+Flap rotation uses the Web Animations API (`element.animate()`) so it runs on the compositor thread.
+The old approach of toggling CSS animations with `offsetHeight` reflow hacks is gone.
+Every cell also has `contain: layout style paint` so changing one flap's text doesn't trigger layout recalculation across the entire board.

-- **GPU layer promotion** — falling flaps use `will-change: transform, opacity` for pre-promotion to compositor layers.
-- **Web Audio API sound** — plays a real recorded `click.wav` with randomized pitch (±0.2) per flap.
-Falls back to a synthesized click (highpass + lowpass filtered noise burst, 35ms duration) if no audio file is present.
-Audio concurrency capped at 8 simultaneous nodes with 25ms minimum interval.
+Sound comes from the Web Audio API.
+If you drop a `click.wav` in the public folder it plays the real recording with slight pitch randomization (±0.2) per flap.
+No audio file?
+It synthesizes a click from a filtered noise burst.
+Concurrency is capped at 8 simultaneous audio nodes with a 25ms minimum interval so you don't blow out the audio thread.

 ### Phone Companion

-- **Message cards** — add multiple messages with the + button.
-Each card is an independent textarea.
-Messages loop automatically with configurable delay, or step through manually.
+Add messages with the + button.
+Each message gets its own card.
+They loop automatically with a configurable delay, or you can step through them manually.

-- **Mini board preview** — a grid matching your exact rows and columns shows real characters in each cell, color emoji cells in their actual color, and per-row counters (`R1: 15/22`) with overflow warnings.
+The mini board preview at the top shows a grid that matches your exact row/column count.
+It renders real characters in each cell, shows color emoji cells in their actual color, and displays per-row counters like `R1: 15/22` with a red overflow warning if you go over.

-- **Clock mode** — toggle from the companion to display live time (12h with seconds), day of week, month/date, and year, centered on the board and updating every second.
+Clock mode shows live time (12h with seconds), day of week, month/date, and year.
+Everything is centered on the board and flips every second.

-- **Full customization** — every visual parameter is adjustable in real time: flap width/height/split, bezel radius, pinch depth/height/slope, ridge count/height/gap/gradient, typography (family, size, weight, offsets), grid gap/padding/radius/shadow, top/bottom flap gradients, 7 color emojis (🟥🟧🟨🟩🟦🟪⬜), animation speed/stagger/easing/perspective.
+Every visual parameter is adjustable from the companion in real time: flap dimensions, bezel radius, pinch depth, ridge styling, typography (family, size, weight, offsets), grid gap, board shadow, color gradients for top and bottom flaps, and 7 color emojis (🟥🟧🟨🟩🟦🟪⬜).
+The standalone `custom-board.html` lets you design flap aesthetics and export/import CSS without needing the server.
-- **Design Studio** — `custom-board.html` is a standalone tool with CSS export/import for designing flap aesthetics without a server.

-### Security (3 layers)
+### Security

+Three layers, because the obvious question is "what if someone in the same room connects before you?"

-1. **QR code with embedded secret** — the board generates a 32-character hex token (`crypto.randomBytes(16)`).
-The QR encodes `companion.html#BOARDID.secret`.
-Scanning auto-pairs instantly.
-The token is too long to read from across a room.
+**Layer 1: QR code with embedded secret.** The board generates a 32-character hex token via `crypto.randomBytes(16)` and bakes it into the QR URL: `companion.html#BOARDID.secret`.
+Scan it and you're paired instantly.
+The token is way too long for someone across the room to read off the screen.

-2. **Approval gate for manual codes** — if someone types the 6-digit code without the secret, the board shows a full-screen "Device wants to connect — Approve?" prompt.
-The person at the TV must press Enter/Space or click Approve.
-Escape or Reject denies access.
+**Layer 2: Approval gate for manual codes.** If someone types the 6-digit code without the secret (i.e. they can see the code but didn't scan the QR), the board shows a full-screen prompt: "Device wants to connect.
+Approve?"
+You press Enter or click Approve on the TV.
+Escape or Reject kills it.

-3. **Auto-lock after pairing** — once a companion connects, the board sets `locked: true`.
-All subsequent pair attempts are rejected.
-Pairing info disappears from the screen.
-The only way to unlock is disconnecting from the companion or kicking via the power button, which generates a new code and secret.
+**Layer 3: Auto-lock after pairing.** Once a companion connects, the board locks.
+All pairing info disappears from the screen.
+Any new pair attempts get rejected.
+The only way to unlock is to disconnect from the companion or kick them with the power button on the status bar.
+Both generate a fresh code and secret.

 ### Connection

-- **Bidirectional auto-reconnect** — if the TV loses connection (browser crash, power loss), the server keeps the board record alive.
-The companion detects the disconnect and retries every 3 seconds.
-When the TV comes back, it reconnects with the same code and the companion re-syncs all settings and messages.
+If the TV loses connection (browser crash, WiFi drops, whatever), the server keeps the board record alive.
+The companion notices and retries every 3 seconds.
+When the TV comes back, it reconnects with the same code, the companion re-syncs settings and messages, and everything picks up where it left off.

-- **Smooth grid resize** — changing rows/columns from the companion fades the board out (250ms CSS opacity transition), rebuilds the DOM, then fades back in.
-No flash or jump.
+Changing rows or columns from the companion fades the board out over 250ms, rebuilds the grid, and fades back in.
+No jarring flash.

-- **WebSocket heartbeat** — server pings all connections every 30 seconds, terminates unresponsive ones.
+The server pings all WebSocket connections every 30 seconds and kills anything that doesn't respond.

 ## Architecture